Skip to product information

 Chestnut trees, often referred to as the “bread tree,” are a staple of temperate food forests and agroforestry systems worldwide.
 Known for their starchy, delicious nuts and valuable timber, these trees provide abundant annual harvests while enhancing the landscape with their beauty and utility.
 Chestnuts are highly valued for human consumption, animal feed, and as a substrate for mushroom cultivation, making them a versatile and productive species for permaculture and sustainable farming.

-Gellatly: This chesnut seedlings is an offspring from famous nut breeder Jack Gellatly’s heritage nut farm in Kelowna, BC.
+Gellatly: This chesnut seedling is an offspring from famous nut breeder Jack Gellatly’s heritage nut farm in Kelowna, BC.
 Gellatly used a combination of European and Chinese genetics to create hybrids that produce large crops of nuts while maintaining cold hardiness and disease resistance.
 Many of the parent trees are well over 75 years old and producing heavily with no signs of disease.
+Very good as a pollinator for other chestnuts.

-6 Mile: An old set of trees located near our farm in the Nelson BC area.
-Reportedly a hybrid of Japanese and American parentage the productive tree we collect from has a heavy consistent yield of nuts every year and has withstood temps below -20 c in its lifetime.
+6 Mile: Seedlings come from an old set of trees located near our farm in the Nelson BC area.
+Reportedly a hybrid of Japanese and American parentage the productive trees we collect from have a heavy consistent yield of nuts every year and has withstood temps below -30 c in its lifetime.
 Fast growing seedlings, we’ve seen young trees grow more than 4 feet in a year if planted in a rich site.

 View full details